McDonald's U.S. and Canada to fully transition to cage-free eggs

 McCafe gives McDonald's a strong presence in the specialty coffee segment

 McCafe represents McDonald's foray into the high-margin caffeinated beverages market dominated by premium coffee chain Starbucks.
-In 2011, McDonald's expanded the brand to another 500 outlets in Canada.
-McDonald's has been able to keep the prices competitive and margins healthy due to its excellent store network, its marketing muscle and a highly efficient supply chain.
-McCafe's menu has been extended to more than coffee and now includes fruit smoothies, mocha and chocolate shakes.
+McDonald's has been able to keep the prices competitive and margins healthy due to its excellent store network, its marketing muscle, and a highly efficient supply chain.
+McCafe's menu has been extended to more than coffee and now includes fruit smoothies, mocha, and chocolate shakes.

 How Does Trefis Modelling Work?